Azure/azure-sdk-for-rust/README.md

 I generally build for the latest nightly and leave to Travis to check the retrocompatibility.

 ## Contributing
 If you want to contribute please do!
-No formality required! :wink:
+No formality required! :wink:.
+Please note that asking for a pull request you accept to yield your code as per [Apache license, version 2.0](LICENSE).

 ### Implemented methods